After years of suing consumers without holding a license to operate as a debt collector, Midland Funding has lost a landmark case

 The Massachusetts Appellate Division thinks differently.

 First, the court clarified that advisory opinions are not law.
-Plus, it suggested that the advisory opinions might not support Midland’s argument anyway – as they only seem to discuss direct collect efforts that take place out of court.
-They don’t take into account lawsuits filed in the name of passive debt buyers, or other types in indirect collection efforts such as credit reporting.
+Plus, it suggested that the advisory opinions might not support Midland’s argument anyway—as they only seem to discuss direct collect efforts that take place out of court.
+They don’t take into account lawsuits filed in the name of passive debt buyers, or other types of indirect collection efforts such as credit reporting.